-Case studies try to find an understanding of how humans construct meaning and important concepts within the framework of intersubjectivity.
+Case studies try to find an understanding of how humans are Constructing meaning and concepts are important within the framework of intersubjectivity.
 If a person exhibits a certain behavior in society, then that behavior is the realization of the views or thoughts that are in the person's head.
 Reality is an expression of one's mind.
-Remembering, the case study raised was cancel culture on YouTube, and the subject affected by cancel culture was Tuan Guru Mizan Qudsiyah East Lombok (Jonathan, 2006 : 198).
+Remembering, the case studies raised are cancel culture on YouTube media, and affected subjects cancel culture by Tuan Mizan Qudsiyah East Lombok (Jonathan, 2006: 198).

-The primary data in this study was taken from YouTube, which is related to the issue of cancel culture experienced by Tuan Guru Mizan Qudsiyah.
-The data and cancel culture phenomenon that occurred on YouTube researchers analyzed using the theory of genetic structuralism.
+The primary data in this study was taken from YouTube, which is related to the issue cancel culture experienced by Tuan Guru Mizan Qudsiyah.
+Data and phenomena cancel culture What happened on YouTube was that researchers analyzed using the theory of genetic structuralism.
 Genetic structuralism means an analysis of objective structures in which the mental structures of individuals are biologically inseparable from their social structures (Haryatmoko., 2014: 43-44).
 What genetic structuralism means in this context is Bourdieu's concept of habitus.
 This habitus is a series of biological individual tendencies, social rules, habits in the environment that encourage a person to act, in which the habit is not questioned and even without realizing the rules that make an agent to act and act in a certain way.
-Social agents are structured by their socio-cultural environment, and this is called habitus.
+Social agents are structured by their sociocultural environment, and this is called habitus.
 Because it has been structured by its social environment so that it can give birth to perceptions, and actions that remain regular, and in the end become a habitus that is no longer questioned the rules behind it (Beilharz, 2005: 48).